Benjamin Crump: Filmography

 In the final scene of the 2017 movie Marshall, Benjamin Crump appears as civil rights attorney Z. Alexander Looby welcoming Thurgood Marshall (played by Chadwick Boseman) at a Mississippi train station.
-He is accompanied by Tracy Martin and Sybrina Fulton, the parents of Trayvon Martin, who appear as the parents of the 14yr old Mississippi boy Thurgood Marshall is there to represent.
+He is accompanied by Tracy Martin and Sybrina Fulton, the parents of Trayvon Martin, who appear as the parents of the 14-year-old Mississippi boy Thurgood Marshall is there to represent.

 In April 2017, Crump appeared as himself on the American reality prime-time court show You the Jury.
 Later, in December 2017, Crump investigated the murder of Tupac Shakur in the television documentary series Who Killed Tupac?
 The show narrates an investigation led by Crump, who works with Tupac's brother, Mopreme Shakur.

 In 2018, Crump hosted a documentary television series on TV One called Evidence of Innocence.
 The show focused on people who served at least a decade behind bars after being wrongfully convicted of a crime.
 Crump hoped to "impact the larger society about these larger matters so they can be aware when they go into the courtroom as jurors."

 On June 19, 2022, Netflix commemorated Juneteenth with the release of Civil: Ben Crump.
 A Netflix original, the documentary film is produced by Kenya Barris and directed by Nadia Hallgren.
 In July 2023, Civil was nominated for an Emmy Award.

-On January 30, 2023, Crump appeared on the late-night talk show The Daily Show to discuss the Tyre Nichols murder case.

-In 2024, Crump produced the 35-minute film “How to Sue the Klan.”
+In 2024, Crump produced the 35-minute film How to Sue the Klan.
 The film covers the 1980 Ku Klux Klan shooting of five black women in Chattanooga, Tennessee.
 Two of the men involved in the shooting were acquitted, and a third man was sentenced to nine months in prison, but got out in six.
 After public outcry, the Center for Constitutional Rights picked up the case and filed a federal civil lawsuit.
 The court awarded $1.5 million (adjusted for inflation) to the five women, and the verdict included an injunction against all Klan activities in the city of Chattanooga.
 How to Sue the Klan premiered on February 9, 2024, at the Walker Theatre in Chattanooga, Tennessee.
 It was met with critical acclaim, and went on to win best short documentary at the Harlem International Film Festival, best documentary short at the Roxbury International Film Festival, and best documentary at the NC Black Film Festival.
-In February 2025, the film won an NAACP Image Award.
+In February 2025, the film won an NAACP Image Award, and in February 2026, the film won an Emmy Award for Historical Documentary for films in the Midsouth and Nashville region.